 The final number should stay in the range of other properties in the area.
 However, they may be some wiggle room to decide exactly where to land for your own property.
 Just remember: charge too much and you risk vacancies, charge too little and you lose out on valuable income.
 If you want to learn more about determining rent, be sure to read our guide.

 Confidence isn’t simply a positive mood based on affirmations and “feel-good” mantras.
 Confidence, according to Webster’s Dictionary, is the “state of feeling certain about something.”
-Meanwhile, there may be no greater confidence-booster than a rental property business plan that comes to fruition.
+As you learn how to start a rental property business, there may be no greater confidence-booster than a business plan that comes to fruition.
 By mapping out your precise goals—and the systems you’ll employ to achieve them—you’ll find wealth-building objectives more attainable than you ever thought possible.

 Interested in learning more about today's most lucrative real estate strategies?

 Whether you’re brand new to investing, have closed a few deals, or are a seasoned investor— our new online real estate class reveals the best real estate strategies to get started with real estate investing in today's market.
 Expert investor Than Merrill explains how these time-tested strategies can help you to profit from the current opportunities in real estate.

 Register for our FREE Real Estate Webinar and get started learning how to start a successful investment business today!